Academic Policies & Procedures

-If human subjects are to be used in research, an approved clearance form for the use of human subjects must be obtained and a copy must be submitted to the School of Public Health - Bloomington records office, room 115, before the student's dissertation research committee membership may be approved by the University Graduate School.
-The research proposal meeting may take place either before or after human subjects clearance has been obtained.
+If human subjects are to be used in research, an approved clearance form for the use of human subjects must be obtained and a copy must be submitted to the School of Public Health - Bloomington records office, HPER 115, before the student may begin data collection.

 Frequently Asked Questions:

 Question: My research project is qualitative, and will not involve use of human or animal subjects.
-Do I need to submit a signed copy of a Human Subjects Approval Form?
+Do I need to submit a copy of an approved human subjects form?

 Question: My research project will involve a collection of data from human or animal subjects.
 How do I obtain approval for my project?

 Answer: Visit http://researchadmin.iu.edu/HumanSubjects/ and follow the directions to obtain approval for your use of human subjects.
-When you have the signed Human Subjects Approval Form, please submit a copy of that form to the School of Public Health - Bloomington records office, room 115.
+When you have a signed Human Subjects Approval Form, please submit a copy of that form to the School of Public Health - Bloomington records office in HPER Room 115.